DannyBen/bashly/examples/multiline/README.md

 Environment Variables:
   MULTI_VITAMIN
     Environment variables can also use multiple lines.
-This can be useful if we need to explain - in excruciating detail - what the environemnt variable is used for.
+This can be useful if we need to explain - in excruciating detail - what the environment variable is used for.

 Examples: